julianpoy/RecipeSage/README.md

 - Sharing: Share your recipes, collaborate on meal plans and shopping lists with your family or friends
 - Import: Supports Pepperplate, Living Cookbook, and Paprika
 - Export: Back up your recipes in multiple formats for data portability

+You can access the hosted version of RecipeSage here: https://recipesage.com

 # Features